 Family and friends filled St Patrick’s Cathedral for Ruth’s funeral mass on Aug.
 19. It was hot that day in New York City.
 One former Yankee supposedly turned to Ruth’s old teammate Waite Hoyt.
 “I could sure use a beer,” the ex-ballplayer said.

 Hoyt: “So could the Babe.”

 The funeral procession left St. Patrick’s Cathedral and headed north to the Gate of Heaven Cemetery in Hawthorne, N.Y., in Westchester County.
 About 6,000 people met the Babe’s casket.

-Ruth’s second wife, Claire, who died in 1976, is buried next to her former husband (The Babe’s first wife, Helen, died in a fire in 1929.)
+Ruth’s second wife, Claire, who died in 1976, is buried next to her former husband (His first wife, Helen, died in a fire in 1929.)
 The grave site is marked by a tall, sandblasted image of Christ with his arm on a young boy.
-The Ruths share space at Gate of Heaven with, among others, the actor Jimmy Cagney, the manager Billy Martin, writer Herman Melville, and the mobster Dutch Schultz.
+The Ruths share space at Gate of Heaven with, among others, actor Jimmy Cagney, manager Billy Martin, writer Herman Melville, and mobster Dutch Schultz.

 Thousands of fans visit the Ruth site every year, according to an article written by Spencer Fordin for mlb.com.
+(Ruth’s former teammate and co-slugger Lou Gehrig is buried next door at Kensico Cemetery.)
 Some arrive by tour bus.
 In death, as in life, Babe Ruth remains an attraction.
-No one, not Cagney, not Martin, not Schultz, not Melville, the author of Moby Dick, gets as much attention as Ruth.
+No one, not Cagney, not Martin, not Schultz, not Melville– the author of Moby Dick–gets as much attention as Ruth.

 Some fans drop off a bat, a baseball or a ribbon from a youth baseball tournament, Fordin writes.
 Others bring a hot dog or a pizza.
 How many people have dropped off a beer?